MicrosoftDocs/memdocs/sccm/mdm/deploy-use/wipe-lock-reset-devices.md

 ms.author: aaroncz
 manager: dougeby
 ---

-# Protect data with remote wipe, lock, or passcode reset by using System Center Configuration Manager
+# Protect data with remote wipe, lock, or passcode reset by using Configuration Manager

 *Applies to: System Center Configuration Manager (Current Branch)*

-System Center Configuration Manager provides selective wipe, full wipe, remote lock, and passcode reset capabilities.
+Configuration Manager provides selective wipe, full wipe, remote lock, and passcode reset capabilities.
 Mobile devices can store sensitive corporate data and provide access to many corporate resources.
 To help protect devices, you can issue:

-- A full wipe to restore the device to its factory settings.
+- A full wipe to restore the device to its factory settings

-- A selective wipe to remove only company data.
+- A selective wipe to remove only company data

-- A remote lock to help secure a device that might be lost.
+- A remote lock to help secure a device that might be lost

-- A reset of the device passcode.
+- A reset of the device passcode

+> [!Important]
+> As of August 13, 2018, hybrid mobile device management is a [deprecated feature](/sccm/core/plan-design/changes/deprecated/removed-and-deprecated-cmfeatures).
+For more information, see [What is hybrid MDM](/sccm/mdm/understand/hybrid-mobile-device-management).<!--Intune feature 2683117-->

 ## Full wipe

 You might issue a wipe command to a device when you need to secure a lost device or when you retire a device from active use.

 Issue a **full wipe** to a device to restore the device to its factory defaults.
 This removes all company and user data and settings.
 You can do a full wipe on Windows Phone, iOS, Android, and Windows 10 devices.